opengisci/dsad/_posts/2025-01-23-final-project.md

 ## Final Project Expectations

-- Investigation of Hurricane Ida
+- Investigation of Hurricane Ida.
 - An insightful **Geographic Research Question** that can be answered with analysis and visualization of social media and Census data.
 - **Data Analysis** using R code that is reproducible, legible, and well-documented with Rmarkdown.
 - **Data Visualization** of your results with a Shiny app integrating multiple visualization types and some narrative with an emphasis on *legibility* and *telling an insightful story*.
 Project should somehow investigate relationships between time, geographic space, the storm (track and strength), society (as shown in characteristics of Twitter users and/or content), and demographic or socio-economic characteristics (from Census).
+- Some element of data analysis and visualization should go beyond the skills taught directly in class, even modestly.
+Draft a short summary of how your project **Extends** what you have learned already.
 - **Interpretation** to tell a story with the data, addressing your research question.
 This may not actually be written in the app itself, but you should draft a storyline / path through the data visualization for your presentations and save it in the readme or your markdown file.
 - **Attribution** of sources for all data, software, ideas, and any authorized use of code (e.g. from a tutorial or worked example online).
 - **Presentation** of the final project to the full DSAD class (Thursday 10:25 to 10:55)